Agents and Agentic AI

 In essence agents are plain AI services, providing the same features, but with the ability to be combined with other agents to create more complex workflows and agentic systems.

-class provides a set of static factory methods to create and define all kind of agents made available by the langchain4j-agentic
+The AgenticServices class provides a set of static factory methods to create and define all kinds of agents made available by the langchain4j-agentic framework.

 Introducing the AgenticScope